ajudd2020/portfolio_version_1/README.md

 # Welcome to my portfolio!

-This is, of course, an ongoing work in progress.
+This page, like my coding abilities, is a work in progress.
 As I learn new skills, I work to incorporate them into my portfolio.

 ## Current skills